aadm/aadm.github.io/_posts/2012-07-12-moving-to-github.md

 Looking at these two sites (and countless others) I realized that pure black and pure white is not cool.
 Shades of grey, they're cool.
 So I aimed at building a not-so-white page floating on a darker background.
 And while I was at that I also played with fonts a little bit; I kept Optima as the main one, Helvetica for headers and then chose Futura for the title, navigational texts and copyrights.
 Does it work?
 For now it does.
 I have the majority of my readers agreeing with me (it's just two friends actually).

-If you're reading this in Windows then you may just see Helvetica (or its Windows' counterpart, Arial) all around:
+If you're reading this in Windows then you may just see Helvetica (or its Windows' counterpart, Arial) all around[^2]:

 ![](https://dl.dropbox.com/u/179731/chrome_pc_blog.png)